bxdoan/bxdoan/README.md

 <div align="center">

-> Education costs money.
-But then so does ignorance.
+> Forgetting is like a wound.
+The wound may heal, but it has already left a scar.

-> — Sir Claus Moser —
+> — Monkey D Luffy —

 </div>